LeBron James NBA Preview vs. the Magic

 Magic 2022-23 Defensive Insights

-- The Magic were 15th in the NBA last year, allowing 114 points per game.
+- On defense the Magic allowed 114 points per contest last year, 15th in the NBA.

-- The Magic were the seventh-ranked squad in the NBA last year, giving up 42 boards per game.
+- On the glass, the Magic allowed 42 rebounds per game last year, seventh in the NBA in that category.

-- In terms of assists, the Magic were ranked 19th in the NBA defensively last year, allowing 25.9 per game.
+- The Magic were the 19th-ranked team in the league in assists conceded per game last year, at 25.9.

-- The Magic were the 25th-ranked squad in the NBA in terms of allowing three-pointers last year, conceding 13 makes per game.
+- The Magic were the 25th-ranked team in the NBA in terms of allowing three-pointers last season, conceding 13 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!